jhajek/Linux-text-book-part-1/Appendix-D/Appendix-D.md

 * Understand how to install software via shell script
 * Understand how to preseed values for using MySQL database
 * Understand and display knowledge of configuring the firewall service
-* Understand how to create and disk partitions, create filesystems, and mount those partitions
+* Understand how to create disk partitions, create filesystems, and mount those partitions at boot

 ## Outcomes